Duration: 3 months, starting late May or early June through August

 Interns work in all areas of plant maintenance in the Bolz Conservatory and work extensively with aroids, orchids and other plants in over 80 families.
 Interns also work in the support greenhouses and plant production including annuals, poinsettias, mums and asters.

 Two paid field trips to other conservatories and greenhouses are included.
-Interns will experience Olbrich's enthusiastic guests during peak visitation times, and will work a five-day per week schedule including Saturdays and Sundays, and one or two of the three summer holidays.
+Interns will experience Olbrich's enthusiastic guests during peak visitation times, and will work a five-day per week schedule including Saturday OR Sunday, and one or two of the three summer holidays.

 Interns will have the opportunity to hone their managerial skills by occasionally supervising and working with volunteers.
 Preferred applicants are majoring in or recent graduates (within six months) of a horticulture or plant science-related scholastic program.